MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_js.txt

 This workflow shows how to generate a visualization using the JSON produced by Clustergrammer.py
 ::

-  // load visualization JSON to network_data
+  // the visualization JSON (produced by Clustergrammer-PY) var network_data = {
+                        "row_nodes":[...],
+                        "col_nodes":[...],
+                        "mat": [...]
+                      }
-  var args = {
+  // args must contain root of container and the visualization JSON var args = {
     'root': '#id_of_container',
     'network_data': 'network_data'
   }

+  // Clustergrammer returns a Clustergrammer object in addition to making
+  // the visualization
   var cgm = Clustergrammer(args);

 The ``id`` of the container where the visualization will be made is passed as ``root`` (this root container must be made by the user).
-The :ref:`visualization_json` contains the information necessary to generate the visualization and is passed as ``network_data``.
+The :ref:`visualization_json` (produced by :ref:`clustergrammer_py`) contains all the information necessary to generate the visualization and is passed in this example as ``network_data``.
 See the :ref:`clustergrammer_js_api` for additional arguments that can be passed to Clustergrammer.js.

 .. _example_pages:

 Example Pages
 =============
-The `Clustergrammer GitHub repo`_ contains several example pages demonstrating how to build a webpage with a Clustergrammer heatmap.
+The `Clustergrammer GitHub repo`_ contains several example pages demonstrating how to build a webpage with a Clustergrammer visualization.
 The page `index.html`_ and corresponding script `load_clustergram.js`_ show how to make a full-screen resizable visualization.
 The page `multiple_clust.html`_ and corresponding script `load_multiple_clustergrams.js`_ show how to visualize multiple clustergrams on one page.
-Note that each heatmap requires its own container.
+Note that each visualization requires its own container.

 .. _clustergrammer_js_api: